CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 #### SYS.1.8.A13 Monitoring and management of storage solutions

 To detect and resolve error situations and security issues, you should monitor storage solutions.
-All collected data SHOULD be checked as to whether the requirements of the operating manual are adhered to (see also SYS.1.8.A10 * Creation and maintenance of an operating manual *).Individual components of the storage solution and the overall system SHOULD be managed centrally.
+All collected data SHOULD be checked as to whether the requirements of the operating manual are adhered to (see also SYS.1.8.A10 * Creation and maintenance of an operating manual *).
+Individual components of the storage solution and the overall system SHOULD be managed centrally.
 In addition, the essential messages SHOULD be filtered out to better represent them.

 If a storage solution is operated by an external service provider, SHOULD define and document how the contracted SLAs are monitored.